-Above all, customers want relevant, consistent experiences that make their lives easier – whether this is having their click-and-collect order ready when they enter a store, allowing them to order online from the shop floor or using an app to access a shopping list sent to them by their smart kitchen.
+Above all, customers want relevant, consistent experiences that make their lives easier – whether this is having their click-and-collect order ready when they enter a store, allowing them to order online from the shop floor or getting expert advice from a store associate to help them make a choice.
 It’s just not possible to offer this kind of service without having one cohesive view of the customer, provided by the data behind every business activity.
 In-depth information needs to be brought from its traditional back-office position to its rightful place at the very front of retail strategy - only then will you have a useful single customer view across all channels.

 This article originally appeared in MyCustomer